Stanisław Leszczyński: Duke of Lorraine and of Bar

-On 26 January 1736, Stanisław again abdicated the throne but received in compensation the duchies of Lorraine and of Bar, which was to revert to France on his death.
+On 26 January 1736, Stanisław again abdicated the throne but received in compensation the duchies of Lorraine and of Bar, which were to revert to France on his death.
 In 1738, he sold his estates of Rydzyna and Leszno to Count (later Prince) Alexander Joseph Sułkowski.
-He settled at Lunéville where he held court at the Château de Lunéville, which became a centre of the arts and culture, drawing a number of personalities of the enlightenment including Madame Émilie du Châtelet.
-In Nancy in 1750 he founded both the Académie de Stanislas and Bibliothèque municipale de Nancy, and devoted himself for the rest of his life to science and philanthropy, engaging most notably in controversy with Rousseau.
+He settled at Lunéville, where he held court at the Château de Lunéville, which became a centre of the arts and culture, drawing a number of personalities of the Enlightenment, including Madame Émilie du Châtelet.
+In Nancy in 1750 he founded both the Académie de Stanislas and Bibliothèque municipale de Nancy, and devoted himself for the rest of his life to science and philanthropy, engaging most notably in controversy with Jean-Jacques Rousseau.
 He also published Głos wolny wolność ubezpieczający, one of the most important political treatises of the Polish Enlightenment.

 His court painter was André Joly.